barriosjorge/gmt_docs/src/tcs_introduction.rst

 integration and commissioning activities.
 Often these subsystems will have an independent Factory Acceptance Test process prior to integration at the observatory.
-Each device control subsystem follows the reference architecture as described in Section 10.3.5.5, Device Control Framework.
+Each device control subsystem follows the reference architecture as described in :ref:`device_control_framework`.
 In addition, to the device control subsystems – mainly concerned by mechanical degrees of freedom – two subsystems provide high-level coordination and control functions: the Pointing Kernel and Wavefront Control System (WFCS).

 The Wavefront Control System provides the high-level optical control of the telescope.
 The Pointing Kernel relates sky coordinates with mechanical and